Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Occupations

-There are more people living in the N Rome Ave / W Green St neighborhood
+are often the backbone of the local economy.
+In the N Rome Ave / W Green St

-or fishers.
-But the N Rome Ave / W Green St neighborhood truly stands
+N Rome Ave / W Green St neighborhood stands apart from most American neighborhood due

 Notable & Unique: Diversity